We offer BA, BS, MA, and PhD degrees in philosophy, plus an undergraduate minor and a Certificate in Ethical Theory and Practice.

 Our graduate program provides intensive training through graduate-only seminars and one-on-one faculty advising.
 We are proud of our welcoming and warm community of students and faculty.
 We recognize the ethical and intellectual value of diversity, and aim to foster an inclusive environment.

-Click the link below to explore a full list of our course offering for Fall 2020:
+Click the link below to explore a full list of our course offerings for Spring 2021.

 In the News